mcci-catena/Catena-Sketches/catena4450m101_sensor/README.md

 ### Unplugging the USB Cable while running on batteries
 The Catena 4450 comes with a rechargable LiPo battery.
 This allows you to unplug the USB cable after booting the Catena 4450 without causing the Catena 4450 to restart.

-Unfortunately, the Atmel USB drivers for the Feather M0 do not distinguish between cable unplug and USB suspend.
+Unfortunately, the Arudino USB drivers for the Catena 4450 do not distinguish between cable unplug and USB suspend.
 Any `Serial.print()` operation referring to the USB port will hang if the cable is unplugged after being used during a boot.
 The easiest work-around is to reboot the Catena after unplugging the USB cable.
 You can avoid this by using the Arduino UI to turn off DTR before unplugging the cable... but then you must remember to turn DTR back on.
 This is very fragile in practice.

 ### Deep sleep and USB
 When the Catena 4450 is in deep sleep, the USB port will not respond to cable attaches.
 However, the PC may see that a device is attached, and complain that it is malfunctioning.
 This sketch does not normally use deep sleep, so you might not see this problem.
 But if you do, unplug the cable, unplug the battery, then plug in the cable.
 A simple change (described above as **Disabling USB Sleep (Optional)**) will disable deep sleep altogether, which may make things easier.